ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 and 25fps swinging between 5 and 40 that is fast-but-lurching — are the same complaint from the viewer ("it's juddery"), and they sit on a continuum with a full freeze rather than beside it.
-Two issue types on one episode was noise: an operator reading a failed session had to know that `video-choppy` and `video-flow-disrupted` were the same subject at two depths.
+Two issue types on one episode was noise: an operator reading a failed session had to know that a choppy verdict and `video-flow-disrupted` were the same subject at two depths.
 One type with a `state` of `frozen` or `choppy` says it once.